-Her work rejects notions of techno-negativity, instead of taking inspirations from the notion of environments in which the digital and the organic interact, often with a subtle emphasis on healing.
-Part of this process of healing comes through the transmission of organic materials; through breathing, circulation of liquid and the processing of chemical reactions or organic data by electronic machines.
+Her work rejects notions of techno-negativity instead of taking inspiration from the notion of environments in which the digital and the organic interact, often with a subtle emphasis on healing.
+Part of this process of healing comes through the transmission of organic materials, breathing, circulation of liquid and the processing of chemical reactions or organic data by electronic machines.

-Beginning with the palm of the hand, the machines begin to move in relation to the viewer’s heartbeat, breathing into a medical spirometer engages a chain reaction mirroring our body’s processing of oxygen – the sculptures expand and contract, shifting as the carbon dioxide we breath out is processed.
+Beginning with the palm of the hand, the machines begin to move in relation to the viewer’s heartbeat.
+Breathing into a medical spirometer engages a chain reaction mirroring our body’s processing of oxygen – the sculptures expand and contract, shifting as the carbon dioxide we breathe out is processed.

 It encourages an intimacy with the machines, engaging an essential biological function as an act of empathy as we see the sculptures empowered by our breathing.

-As the artist replaces the machine, she takes on the labour, she creates an empathetic relationship between the two and gives weight to the exchange present in that relationship.
+As the artist replaces the machine, she takes on the labour.
+She creates an empathetic relationship between the two and gives weight to the exchange present in that relationship.
 It encourages a new perspective on the way we treat technology, the function of technology and its expanding role in our lives.
 As Chatriot hyperventilates, taking on the role, the connection is established in the environment and taken into the outside world as the performance ends.

 For those that are not familiar with your work yet, could you tell us more about your background and influences?